|NorthWest Family YMCA|

 Personal Growth: Pursues self-development that enhances job performance.
 Demonstrates an openness to change, and seeks opportunities in the change process.
 Accurately assesses personal feelings, strengths and limitations and how they impact relationships.
 Has the functional and technical knowledge and skills required to perform well; uses best practices and demonstrates up-to-date knowledge and skills in technology.

-8. Attends all staff meetings and in-service training.
+4. Attends staff meetings and trainings.

 5. Follows YMCA policies and procedures, including those related to medical and disciplinary situations, child abuse prevention and emergencies.

 6. Cultivates positive relationships and maintains effective communication with parents, children and other staff.
 Models relationship-building skills in all interactions.

 7. Performs other duties as assigned.

 1. Previous experience working with children in a group setting.